MLGroupJLU/LLM-eval-survey/README.md

-# LLM-eval-survey
-> A collection of papers and resources related to Evaluation on Large Language Model.
+# Papers and resources for LLMs evaluation

 The papers are organized according to our survey: [A Survey on Evaluation of Large Language Models](https://arxiv.org/abs/2307.03109).